astronomer/docs/software/manage-platform-users.md

 ## System permissions on Software

-The System Admin role on Astronomer Software brings a range of cluster-wide permissions that supersedes Workspace-level access and allows a user to monitor and take action across Workspaces, Deployments and users within a single cluster.
+The Astronomer Software System Admin role provides cluster-wide permissions that supersede Workspace-level access and allows a user to monitor and take action across Workspaces, Deployments, and users within a single cluster.

 On Astronomer, System Admins specifically can: